-Modification of contributed module and core files must implement one of the following options to ensure that changes are not overwritten by Remote Administration (RA) updates.
-RA uses Drush to update both core and contributed modules, so all modifications will be overwritten during the update process.
+Modification of contributed module and core files must implement one of the following options to ensure changes aren’t overwritten by Remote Administration (RA) updates.
+RA uses Drush to update both core and contributed modules for Drupal 7.x and some sites running Drupal 9 or later, so all modifications will be overwritten during the update process.

-- Modules that are locked will not receive security updates.
-Any security vulnerability that results is the responsibility of the Client’s development team.
+Locked modules won’t receive security updates.
+Any resulting security vulnerability is the responsibility of the subscriber’s development team.

-- Modified modules overwritten as a part of the update process can be reverted.
-The RA team can assist with installing lock files to prevent further modifications.
-At this time, update automation does not detect differences between the installed module and its official release on Drupal.org.
+Modified modules overwritten as a part of the update process can be reverted.
+Update automation does not detect differences between the installed module and its official release on Drupal.org.

 Acquia RA supports patches to core and contributed modules at its discretion.
-To provide support, patch information and files must be provided and correctly set up.
-Update automation will attempt to apply the provided patches, and all results will be noted in the corresponding ticket.
+To give support, patch information and files must be provided and set up as expected.
+Update automation will try to apply the provided patches, and all results will be noted in the corresponding ticket.

 Update automation implements a slightly modified version of the Drush Patch File extension.
 The following steps detail examples of each different use case.